VictoriaMetrics/VictoriaMetrics/README.md

 #### Pure Go (CGO_ENABLED=0)

+`Pure Go` mode builds only Go code without [cgo](https://golang.org/cmd/cgo/) dependencies.
+This is experimental mode, which may result in lower compression ratio and slower decompression performance.
+Use it with caution!

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.12.
 2. Run `make victoria-metrics-pure` from the root folder of the repository.
    It will build `victoria-metrica-pure` binary and put it into the `bin` folder.